Close Menu

 Electronic transfers are usually faster than mailing a check, sometimes arriving within minutes or hours.
 They leave a clear digital trail that helps with record-keeping and makes it easier to track payments.
 Many banks also offer alerts and confirmations, reducing uncertainty about whether a payment was received.

 Security is another advantage—electronic payments minimize the risk of a check being lost, stolen, or altered.
 Encryption and authentication controls add layers of protection.
-Still, users should remain vigilant for phishing attempts and ensure devices are secure when starting transfers.
+Still, users should remain vigilant against phishing attempts and ensure their devices are secure before starting transfers.

 Cash and Money Order Considerations